List of official overseas trips made by Mahendra of Nepal to the United States

 King Mahendra of Nepal had a state visit to the United States of America in 1960 and 1967.
-In the first visit, he went to Washington, Honolulu, New York City, Knoxville, Salem and Eugene, San Francisco, Los Angeles, Albuquerque, Dallas, Miami, and Detroit.
+In the first visit, he went to Washington D.C., Honolulu, New York City, Knoxville, Salem and Eugene, San Francisco, Los Angeles, Albuquerque, Dallas, Miami, and Detroit.
 In the second visit, he went to Williamsburg, Cape Kennedy, New York City and a hunting trip in Alaska.